matrixdex/bioreactor-model/README.md

 These percentages must be between 0 and 100, not between 0 and 1.
 These are not absolute fractions but percentages.

+### Estimating biomass formula

-`CellComposition.biomass_formula` return dictionary with molecular formula of biomass.
+Function `CellComposition.biomass_formula()` returns dictionary with molecular formula of biomass.
 Dictionary keys are carbon, hydrogen, nitrogen and oxygen.
 Dictionary values are numbers corresponding to subscript value of each element in the biomass formula.

+### Estimating biomass formula weight

-`CellComposition.biomass_formula_weight` return molecular weight of biomass.
+Function `CellComposition.biomass_formula_weight()` returns molecular weight of biomass.

+## Future development

 Scale up parameters, fed-batch yield estimation, yield coefficient calculation, gas transfer estimation, oxygen transport and uptake rates will be added soon.